hbr/Lambda-Calculus/doc/numbers.md

 the predecesssor of `zero` is `zero` we would compute `one` as the predecessor of `one` which is wrong.

-Alonzo Church, the inventor of the lambda calculus had been puzzled to find a proper definition to encode the predecessor function.
+Alonzo Church, the inventor of the lambda calculus, had been puzzled to find a proper definition of the predecessor function.
 A difficult situation when you want to define a calculus where all computable functions can be encoded and the calculus fails on such a simple task as to compute the predecessor of a natural number.

-One of his phd students, the mathematician Stephen Kleene (pronounced Klay-nee) came up with a solution which not only let us encode the predecessor function, but also a lot of other complex functions.
+One of his phd students, the mathematician Stephen Kleene (pronounced Klay-nee), came up with a solution which not only let us encode the predecessor function, but also a lot of other complex functions.